Allen College has the following institutional approvals or accreditations.

 Specialized & Professional Accreditation

-The baccalaureate degree in nursing/ master's degree in nursing/ Doctor of Nursing Practice and post-graduate APRN certificate at Allen College are accredited by the Commission on Collegiate Nursing Education, One Dupont Circle, NW, Suite 530, Washington, DC 20036, (202) 887-6791.
+The baccalaureate degree in nursing, the master's degree in nursing, and the doctor of nursing practice degree programs at Allen College are accredited by the Commission on Collegiate Nursing Education, 655 K Street NW, Suite 750, Washington DC 20001, 202-887-6791.

 Associate of Science in Radiography: